-Historical Notes: Brief presentations regarding past events of significance in the development of aviation and space medicine.

-Technical Notes: A type of Short Communication that describes a new device or novel technique that may be promising for studying and working in aerospace and other extreme environments.

-Commentaries: Brief essays that set forth opinion or perspective on relevant topics.
+- Historical Notes are brief presentations regarding past events of significance in the development of aviation and space medicine. - Technical Notes are a type of Short Communication that describes a new device or novel technique that may be promising for studying and working in aerospace and other extreme environments. - Commentaries are brief essays that set forth opinions or perspectives on relevant topics.
 Such manuscripts may not exceed 1000 words with approximately 10 references.
-They should contain an abstract of 150 words or less.

-Letters to the Editor: Letters that discuss and/or criticize scientific papers that have appeared in the journal within the past year are limited to 500 words.
+They should contain an abstract of 150 words or less. - Letters to the Editor discuss and/or criticize scientific papers that have appeared in the journal within the past year and are limited to 500 words.
 The author of the original paper will be invited to provide a response.

-There are also a number of special features published in the journal.
-If you are interested in contributing to any of these features, please contact the journal office.
+There are also several special features (e.g., Aerospace Medicine Clinic, Sci-Tech Watch, Book Review, etc.) published in the journal.
+If you are interested in contributing, please contact the journal office.